-- The controlling authority should give the employer a reasonable opportunity to show the cause of such an Act.
+The controlling authority should give the employer a reasonable opportunity to show the cause of such an Act.

-- The amount of interest to be paid should not exceed the amount of gratuity under this Act.
+The amount of interest to be paid should not exceed the amount of gratuity under this Act.

-Exemption of Employer from Liability
+Exemption of employer from liability

 Protection of action taken in good faith

-Protection of Gratuity
+Protection of gratuity

-No exempted gratuity which is payable under this Act to the employee by the employer shall be liable to the attachment of any order or decree by any court.
+As per Section 13, no exempted gratuity that is payable under this Act to the employee by the employer shall be liable to the attachment of any order or decree by any court.